mattermost/mmctl/docs/mmctl_extract_run.rst

       --from int   The timestamp of the earliest file to extract, expressed in seconds since the unix epoch.
   -h, --help       help for run
-      --to int     The timestamp of the latest file to extract, expressed in seconds since the unix epoch. (default 1627546692)
+      --to int     The timestamp of the latest file to extract, expressed in seconds since the unix epoch.
+Defaults to the current time.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~